Student loan cosigner requirements explained

 With the emotions of leaving school and settling into post-school life, paying back loans may not be on your student’s to-do list—but it should be.
 This is the time to make sure they know about the payments, how much they’ll need to pay each month, and when the first payment is due.

-You can also explain to them that on-time payments can help them start to build their credit—which will help them rent an apartment, buy a car, or get a new credit card.
+You can also explain to them that on-time payments can help them start to build their credit.

 2. Who’s going to make the payments?

-But perhaps the most important statistic was that 40% of families who borrowed discussed who’ll be responsible for paying back student loans.
+But perhaps the most important statistic was that only 30% of families who borrowed discussed who’ll be responsible for paying back student loans.
 Have the conversation to make sure the responsibility is clearly understood by everyone.

 3. How’s your student’s financial situation?